haplotype/idul/README.md

 There are three output files: pref.log (a txt document contains log), pref.snpinfo.txt.gz, and pref.pval.gz file, where pref is specified by -o.
 There are four columns in pref.snpinfo.txt.gz, SNP ID, A-allele, B-allele, and MAF (minor allele frequency).
 Since Ver 0.81, IDUL only output p-values by default.
-If -a was invoked, output contains additional test statistics such as beta, sigma, l0 (loglikelihood of null), l1 (loglikelihood of alternative), h (eta/(eta+1)), and niter (number of iterations used) in optimization. .
+If -a was invoked, output contains additional test statistics such as beta, sigma, l0 (loglikelihood of null), l1 (loglikelihood of alternative), h (eta/(eta+1)), and niter (number of iterations used in optimization).

 ## Other options
        -t  number_of_threads.
-       -w  compute wald test p-values instead of likelihood ratio test p-values, which is default.
+       -w  compute wald test p-values instead of likelihood ratio test p-values.
        -x  use IDUL+ algorithm instead of IDUL.
-       -b  compute Bayes factors (method not yet described).
+       -b  compute Bayes factors (method not yet formally documented).
        -0 -1 -j work in progress.